aoriens/news-service/README.md

 # news-service

-This is a training project - a simple news service with RESTful interface, written in Haskell.
+This is a training project - a simple news service with a REST-like interface, written in Haskell.
 It's going to support getting and publishing news, several kinds of users, authentication etc. It uses warp and PostgreSQL.